Looking for simple ways to help your preschooler navigate their feelings and friendships?

 What Is A Good Friend?

-This is an easy activity that discusses “What Makes A Good Friend?”
-Work with your kids and create a list of the qualities that they think make a good friend—like someone who shares, who is kind, or who makes you laugh.
+This is an easy activity that explores the concept of “What Makes a Good Friend?”
+Work with your kids to create a list of the qualities that they think make a good friend, such as someone who shares, is kind, or makes you laugh.

-Once your list has been completed, have your kids draw pictures for each of the qualities.
-Then post it somewhere as a reminder of “What makes a good friend?”
+Once you have completed your list, have your kids draw pictures for each quality.
+Then, post the pictures somewhere as a reminder of “What makes a good friend?”

 Please Pass The Ice Cream